-- 10. Poster on Child Safety, no larger than 22" X 28". - \11.
-Homemade toy and picture of child using it - 12.
-Two books selected for child accompanied by explanation of the age of the child, why you selected the books, and how the child will benefit from these books. - 13.
-Select a story and construct 2 or more puppet characters.
-Include a picture of member presenting puppet show to child or children and one picture of a child or children using puppets. - 14.
-Select a story and construct a flannel or magnet board story, include picture of member presenting the story. - \15.
-Babysitting kit displayed with carrying case.
+- 14. Poster on Child Safety, no larger than 22" X 28". - 15.
+Basic first aid kit for playtime. - 16.
+Homemade toddler toy stuffed and picture of child using it. - 17.
+Homemade infant toy stuffed and picture of child using it. - 18.
+Homemade toddler toy not stuffed and picture of child using it. - 19.
+Homemade infant toy not stuffed and picture of child using it. - 20.
+Two books selected for child accompanied by explanation of the age of the child, why you selected the books, and how the child will benefit from these books.

-- Homemade accessory for a child's room, include a card describing the room. - 17.
-Collection of at least 20 (age appropriate) recipes and a picture of child making one (can use 10 recipes from a previous year)
+- 21. Select a story and construct 2 or more puppet characters.
+Include a picture of member presenting puppet show to child or children and one picture of a child or children using puppets. - 22.
+Select a story and construct a flannel or magnet board story, include picture of member presenting the story. - 23.
+Babysitting kit displayed with carrying case. - 24.
+Homemade accessory for a child's room, include a card describing the room. - 25.
+Collection of at least 20 (age appropriate) recipes and a picture of child making one (can use 10 recipes from a previous year) - 26.
+Homemade game.

+PREMIU MS (CLASS 3)

-Blue Red White Pinl \$2.00 \$1.75 \$1.50 \$1.25
+Blue Red White Pink

+\$3.00 \$2.75 \$2.50 \$2.25